MohammedRashad/Donne/README.md

 We decided to change this and we developed a platform where blood donation could be revolutionized around the world..
 We created Donné.

-The app was named after Alfred Donné, the discoverer of blood platelets and leukemia.
+Donné,It's the name of Alfred François Donné, the discoverer of leukemia and blood platelets, the name of the platform was chosen to honor him.

+Also, Donné is the past of the verb donner in French, meaning to give, and an adjective, meaning achievable or affordable, pointing to our goal of providing a social network for blood donors.

 # What is Donné ?